noumanqodix-cmd/project104/replit.md

 ### AI-Powered Adaptive Training System
 FitForge features an AI (OpenAI GPT-4/GPT-4-mini) powered system for personalized workout program generation and adaptation.
 - **Test Type Selection**: Users choose between Bodyweight or Weights tests during onboarding.
 - **Intelligent Program Generation**: GPT-4 creates custom programs based on fitness level, equipment, duration, nutrition goals, and movement patterns, including corrective exercises.
+Programs are generated for one week of workouts (repeating weekly) with duration specified in weeks (typically 8 weeks).
 - **Smart Weight Recommendations**: AI calculates recommended starting weights for all exercises, utilizing 1RM data or bodyweight test results as proxies.
 These recommendations are stored and displayed.
 - **Master Exercise Database**: A pre-populated database of 143 exercises, categorized by equipment and movement pattern, is used for all program generations to avoid repeated OpenAI calls.
 - **Automatic Program Generation**: Upon signup, the system automatically generates and saves a personalized workout program based on user input and assessment results.
 - **Progressive Overload System**: Automatically adjusts exercise difficulty based on user performance and Reps in Reserve (RIR) data, both increasing and decreasing recommendations, and persists these updates to the database.
 - **Smart Workout Input**: Dynamically adjusts input fields based on exercise equipment (e.g., weight input for weighted exercises, duration for cardio).
 - **Program Management**: Users can modify workout preferences in settings to regenerate programs, with older programs being archived for history tracking.
+- **Workout Progression Logic**: The home page shows the next actionable workout using intelligent backlog prioritization:
+  - Missed workouts (no completed/skipped session) automatically carry forward to subsequent days
+  - Backlog workouts (earlier in the week) have highest priority
+  - Current day workout shown if no backlog exists
+  - Future workouts shown only when backlog and current are complete
+  - Skip functionality creates a session with status="skipped" and completed=1, advancing to next workout
+  - Handles week wraparound correctly (e.g., missed Sunday shows on Monday)

 ## External Dependencies